ENCODE-DCC/encoded/src/encoded/schemas/changelogs/gene.md

 ### Minor changes since schema version 1

+* Added *locations*, which specifies the chromosome and genomic coordinates of the gene.
 * *dbxrefs* was set to have a minimum of 1.

 ### Schema version 1